Former major leaguer Jeremy Giambi dies in California at 47 | News Channel 3-12

 Associated Press

-LOS ANGELES (AP) — Jeremy Giambi, the former major league outfielder and first baseman, has died in Southern California.
+LOS ANGELES (AP) — Police say Jeremy Giambi, the former major league outfielder and first baseman, has died in Southern California.
 He was 47.
 Officers responding Wednesday to reports of a medical emergency found Giambi dead at his parents’ home in Claremont, east of Los Angeles.
-Giambi’s agent confirmed that he died at his parents’ home.
-The Los Angeles County Coroner’s Office will determine the cause of death.
+Police Lt.
+Robert Ewing says the Los Angeles County Coroner’s Office will determine the cause of death.
 Giambi played six seasons from 1998-2003 with the Kansas City Royals, Oakland Athletics, Philadelphia Phillies and Boston Red Sox.
 While in Oakland, Giambi was teammates with his older brother Jason.